SirVer/giti/README.md

     _completion_loader git
     complete -o bashdefault -o default -o nospace -F _git g

+On Linux, you might need to set `SSL_CERT_FILE=/etc/ssl/certs/ca-certificates.crt` for the tool to work properly.
+This is due to differences where SSL certs are saved in Debian and Ubuntu.

 # Running fix commands

 When running `g fix`, the tool will figure out which files have changed compared